Passion and Warfare

-Passion and Warfare is the second studio album by guitarist Steve Vai, released on May 22, 1990 through Relativity and Epic Records.
+Passion and Warfare is the second studio album by guitarist Steve Vai, released on May 22, 1990, through Relativity and Epic Records.
 It has been certified Gold by the RIAA.

 Background

-Passion and Warfare was written based on a series of dream sequences that Vai had when he was younger, and in the guitar music book of the album, Vai sums it up as "Jimi Hendrix meets Jesus Christ at a party that Ben Hur threw for Mel Blanc".
-It was all recorded in The Mothership studio at his home in the Hollywood Hills, a 1600 sqft building in which his guitar parts for Whitesnake's 1989 album Slip of the Tongue were also recorded.
-Whitesnake frontman David Coverdale has small spoken parts on the album; Coverdale, Adrian Vandenberg and Rudy Sarzo are credited with backing vocals.
-Vai states that planning the album started as early as 1982, but was shelved after joining the David Lee Roth band and not picked up again until parting ways with Roth in 1989.
+Passion and Warfare was inspired by dreams that Vai had when he was younger.
+In the sheet music book of the album, Vai describes the album as "Jimi Hendrix meets Jesus Christ at a party that Ben Hur threw for Mel Blanc".
+It was recorded at Vai's home studio, The Mothership, a 1600 sqft building in which his guitar parts for Whitesnake's 1989 album Slip of the Tongue were also recorded.
+Whitesnake members David Coverdale, Adrian Vandenberg and Rudy Sarzo are credited with backing vocals, and Coverdale also contributes spoken vocals.
+According to Vai, planning for the album started as early as 1982, but was shelved after joining David Lee Roth's band and not picked up again until parting ways with Roth in 1989.

+The music video for "The Audience Is Listening" received regular airplay on MTV.

 Recording methods

 Vai utilized many unusual recording techniques on the album.
 For what would come to be one of his most popular songs to date, "For the Love of God", he fasted for ten days and recorded the song on the fourth day of the fast.
 "Blue Powder" was originally recorded in 1986 as a showcase track for Carvin, using their X-100B amplifier, and given away with Guitar Player magazine in flexi disc format.
 Vai was introduced to Carvin by his mentor Frank Zappa, who had also used the X-100B.
 The drums were subsequently re-recorded for the album.
-The equipment used to record Passion and Warfare was: Ibanez JEM and Universe guitars; Charvel Green Meanie guitar; Marshall JCM900 and Carvin X-100B amplifiers; ADA MP-1 preamplifier; Boss DS-1 distortion pedal; Eventide H3000 harmonizer; Lexicon 480L.
+The equipment used to record Passion and Warfare was: Ibanez JEM and Universe guitars; Charvel Green Meanie guitar; Marshall JCM900 and Carvin X-100B amplifiers; ADA MP-1 preamplifier; Boss DS-1 distortion pedal; Eventide H3000 Harmonizer; Lexicon 480L.
 Like many other releases by Vai, the album is largely instrumental, with only spoken word pieces being featured in terms of vocals, which are performed by many guests.